-First we specify the constants appearing in the theorem statement:
+First, we specify the constants appearing in the statement of the theorem:

-Recall that in view of (\ref{eq:W}), any $w\in \cW$ is represented as $w=\phi[\zeta]$ for some $\zeta\in \bZ$.
-For every $0\leq j\leq \log_2{(R_\xi/r_\xi)}-1$ (without loss of generality we assume that $\log_2{(R_\xi/r_\xi)}$ is an integer number), put $\delta_j=r2^{j+1}$, and define the random events
+Recall that in view of (\ref{eq:W}), any $w\in\cW$ is represented as $w=\phi[\zeta]$ for some \mbox{$\zeta\in\bZ$}.
+For every $0\leq j\leq[\log_2(R_\xi/r_\xi)-1]_+$ [without loss of generality, we assume that $\log_2(R_\xi/r_\xi)$ is an integer number], put $\delta_j=r2^{j+1}$, and define the random events

-(i).
-The following trivial inequality holds
+(i) The following trivial inequality holds:

-Therefore
+Therefore,

-where $\bar{\cA}_j$ denotes the event complementary to $\cA_j$, and ${\bf 1}(\cA)$ is the indicator of the event~$\cA$.
-The second term on the right hand side is bounded using Theorem~\ref{t_uniform}; our current goal is to bound the first and the third term.
+where $\bar{\cA}_j$ denotes the event complementary to $\cA_j$, and ${\mathbf1}(\cA)$ is the indicator of the event $\cA$.
+The second term on the right-hand side is bounded using Theorem \ref{t_uniform}; our current goal is to bound the first and the third terms.